Uvacoder/startpage-dashy-dashboard/docs/theming.md

 Finally, from the UI use the theme dropdown menu to select your new theme, and your styles will be applied.

-You can also set `appConfig.theme` to pre-select a default theme, which will be applied immediately after deployment.
+You can also set `appConfig.theme` to pre-select a default theme, which will be applied immediately after Deployment.

 ### Modifying Theme Colors